raphael-proust/raphael-proust.github.io/games/nitya-s-books.md

 There is too much content to summarise it all here.
 So instead, here are a few excerpts:

+The Transmuted is a character that used to be a pet, but their carer was also a caster who decided to make them a person.

 > ### Transmuted
 >
 > Transmuted are so rare that very few people, even the better traveled, have ever seen one.